isomerpages/moe-cedarpri/_school-programmes/Co Curricular Activities (CCA)/CCA Registration.md

 #### CCA Registration for New Students
 New to the school?
 Just transfer in?
-Email Mr Ilyas at ilyas_hakim_jamaludin@moe.edu.sg to find out the available CCA choices for your child/ward.
+Email [Mr Ilyas](mailto:ilyas_hakim_jamaludin@moe.edu.sg) at  to find out the available CCA choices for your child/ward.